d00375828/CS-2450-Remote-Repo/journal.md

 Date 2/11/25  Subject - User Stories and Diagrams Today we worked on our diagrams as a team.
 The hardest part about working on the diagrams is making them in a way that the whole team is happy.
 It has been hard making everyone on the same page.

+Date 2/18/25 Subject - Presentations
+Today we did our presentation.
+It went well and we got our ideas across clearly.
+The team worked well together.